 The legal terms used on this page are explained in our jargon buster.

 There is a wide range of factors or circumstances that judges can consider when deciding a sentence.
-First they must decide which factors presented to the court are relevant and should be considered, and then decide how much weight to give to each one.
-Factors that are likely to increase a sentence are called ‘aggravating’ and factors likely to decrease a sentence are called ‘mitigating’.
-Some facts cannot be taken into account as a mitigating factor including being drunk.
+First, judges must decide which factors presented to the court are relevant and should be considered.
+Then they must decide how much weight to give to each one.
+Factors that are likely to make a sentence more severe are called ‘aggravating’ and factors likely to make a sentence less severe are called ‘mitigating’.
+The law says that some facts cannot be taken into account as a mitigating factor.
+This includes, for example, being drunk.
 See the law.

 Below are some of the main factors that a judge may consider.
-The list gives general examples of types of issues – but isn’t a complete list.
-The examples are for background information and aren’t intended to show what disposals may be given in any particular case.
-Each disposal is a matter solely for the judge.
+The list gives general examples of types of issues – but is not a complete list.
+The examples are for background information and are not intended to show what sentences or disposals may be given in any particular case.
+Each disposal is a matter for the judge.

 Nature of the offence